-The RPD receives only constant bit rate MPTS streams which themselves may contain streams for VoD/SDV/Broadcast applications.
+The RPD receives only constant bit rate MPTSs which themselves may contain streams for VoD/SDV/Broadcast applications.
 The RPD is unaware of any individual video sessions, or their setup and teardown.
-The rate of the incoming MPTS stream is signaled to the RPD from the CCAP-Core via the control plane.
+The rate of the incoming MPTS is signaled to the RPD from the CCAP Core via the control plane.